pregoli/devocrazia/public/content/articles/building-bank-atm-event-sourcing-cqrs-dotnet.md

 }
 ```

-The snapshot policy determines when to create snapshots:
+A configurable policy determines when to create snapshots:

 ```csharp
 public class ConfigurableSnapshotPolicy : ISnapshotPolicy